Cubic Yards Calculator

 Volume (yd³) = (Length × Width) × Depth

-Consider the following scenario.
-We have an area of soil that we want to cover with mulch to retain moisture in the soil, improve air exchange at the roots, and improve soil structure.
-It is a rectangular area with sides 3 feet wide by 10 feet long.
-And we want to fill it with a 2-inch layer of mulch.
+Consider this practical scenario: We have a patch of soil that we want to cover with mulch to retain moisture, improve air exchange at the roots, and enhance the soil structure.
+The area is rectangular, measuring 3 feet wide by 10 feet long.
+We want to fill it with a 2-inch layer of mulch.

-Let's start by determining the area by multiplying the length by the width.
+Let's start by determining the base area by multiplying the length by the width.

 Rectangle Area (ft²) = Length × Width = 10 × 3 = 30 (ft²)

-Then we multiply that value by the height and get the volume.
-It is important to remember to convert inches to feet in order to make calculations in homogeneous units.
-2 inches equals 0.166667 feet.
+Next, we multiply that area by the depth to get the volume.
+It is crucial to remember to convert inches to feet to keep all units uniform.
+In this case, 2 inches equals 0.166667 feet.

 Volume (ft³) = Area × Depth = 30 × 0.166667 = 5.00001 (ft³)

-The cubic yard calculator will instantly give us this information in three units.
+Our cubic yard calculator instantly processes this information and displays the results in three different units.

 Answer